-You will need the skill and knowledge of our attorneys to confront an immediate, looming challenge—how to report your arrest to your command and what to disclose at this initial, critically important meeting.
+You will need the skill and knowledge of a San Antonio military criminal defense attorney to confront an immediate, looming challenge—how to report your arrest to your command and what to disclose at this initial, critically important meeting.

 Can I Be Arrested While Enlisted?

-The simple answer is yes, you can be arrested while you are in the service for any offense, be it DWI, assault, drug possession, public intoxication, or numerous more serious offenses.
-You will face civilian criminal penalties and consequences with your military Command, all of which must be addressed promptly.
+You will face civilian criminal penalties and consequences with your Military Command, all of which must be addressed promptly.